West Vancouver: Parks and recreation

 Ambleside Park and the 15-block-long West Vancouver Seawall are popular spots for families and outdoor enthusiasts.
 Whytecliff Park is regarded as one of the best scuba diving spots in Western Canada.
 The District also has many other small parks, as well as Lighthouse Park at Point Atkinson, which contains some old-growth forest and has with views of Vancouver from downtown to Point Grey and is the boundary-point between English Bay and the Strait of Georgia.
 John Lawson Park is also another popular area for families, it features a playground for children, an open grass field for families to picnic, and a view of Lions Gate Bridge and the downtown skyline which are both across the water.

 West Vancouver has several public recreation facilities including an 18-hole par 3 golf course, a pool, an ice rink, basketball and tennis courts, skate parks and numerous public parks.
-The new West Vancouver Community Centre (or WVCC) has been rebuilt and opened Spring 2009.
+The West Vancouver Community Centre (or WVCC) has been rebuilt and opened Spring 2009.
 Cypress Provincial Park also has mountain biking trails and a large ski and snowboard resort, which served as one of the venues for the 2010 Winter Olympics.

+Climate

+West Vancouver has a humid continental climate (Köppen: Dfb).

 Politics

-As of 2022, the mayor is Mark Sager, who previously served as West Van Mayor from 1991–1996.
+As of 2025, the mayor is Mark Sager, who previously served as West Vancouver mayor from 1991 to 1996.

 West Vancouver ridings typically include Squamish and Whistler, and sometimes the Sunshine Coast.

 Provincially, Joan McIntyre and Ralph Sultan of the BC Liberal Party were elected to the West Vancouver-Sea To Sky and West Vancouver-Capilano ridings, respectively, in the 2005 Provincial election (West Vancouver-Sea To Sky Country includes Squamish, Whistler and Pemberton).

 Federally, West Vancouver-based ridings historically have voted Conservative since 1974, electing John Reynolds of the Reform Party of Canada (later the Canadian Alliance) from 1997 to 2004.
 Reynolds declined to run for re-election in 2006, however, and Liberal Blair Wilson defeated Conservative John Weston to replace Reynolds as Member of Parliament from the West Vancouver—Sunshine Coast—Sea to Sky Country electoral district.
 Wilson left the Liberals in 2007 and joined the Green Party in 2008, becoming the first Green Member of Parliament.
 The re-election in 2008 saw a rematch between Weston and Wilson.
 This time Weston emerged as the victor, carrying nearly triple the vote of his incumbent opponent to handily return the riding to the Conservatives.
 Weston won again in 2011.
 In the 2015 federal election, Weston was unseated by Liberal candidate Pam Goldsmith-Jones, who was previously the mayor of West Vancouver from 2005 to 2011.
 Pamela Goldsmith-Jones chose not to run for re-election in the 2019 federal election and Patrick Weiler of the Liberal Party of Canada went on to win the election.